Tag: dataview

 -

-A Graph for Zettelkasten: Measuring growth in Obsidian
+A Graph for Zettelkasten: Measuring Growth in Obsidian

 In the last year, I created 1,500+ notes in my Zettelkasten.
 That’s an average of four notes per day, every day of the year.
 And these aren’t small meaningless notes.
 Sometimes a note will contain a single link, but I also have notes that contain thousands of words.
 Perhaps even more surprisingly, on most days…